 As his men gathered back into their ranks, Nathan counted the numbers of his brothers still living.
 File after file reported complete survival – not a single man had been lost.
 How was that possible with the ferocity of the fight?
 It was a miraculous victory indeed!

 As one they marched their horses back up the hill to return to their homes, their wives, their children.
 Purity, with the stewardship of its protectors, at Nathan’s command, had vanquished another foe.

 “Falling on the Sword” is a prose version of the story I first told in the poem “The War is Coming!“

-I also wrote up a quick description of how I have interpreted this story myself here, although my hope is that it may speak to you differently.
+I also wrote up a quick description of how I have interpreted this story myself here, although, as is true with all art, it may speak to you differently.